 Capon Lake in Hampshire County, West Virginia — The American South (Appalachia)

 Location.
-This marker has been replaced by another marker nearby.
-It was located near 39° 9.533′ N, 78° 32.09′ W. Marker was in Capon Lake, West Virginia, in Hampshire County.
-Marker was on West Virginia Route 259 north of Capon Springs Road (County Route 16), on the left when traveling south.
+39° 9.533′ N, 78° 32.093′ W. Marker is in Capon Lake, West Virginia, in Hampshire County.
+Marker is at the intersection of Carpers Pike (West Virginia Route 259) and Capon Springs Road (Local Route 16), on the left when traveling south on Carpers Pike.
 Touch for map.
-In front of the bridge mentioned in the marker.
-Marker was in this post office area: Wardensville WV 26851, United States of America.
+Marker is in this post office area: Wardensville WV 26851, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
 Capon Springs (here, next to this marker); West Virginia (Hardy County) / VirginiaWardensville (approx. 6.3 miles away); a different marker also named Wardensville (approx. 6.3 miles away); Veterans Memorial (approx. 6.3 miles away); Son of Man (approx. 6.7 miles away); Oriskany Sand (approx. 7˝ miles away); Frederick County / Shenandoah County (approx. 7.9 miles away in Virginia).

 Regarding Capon Lake Whipple Truss Bridge.
 The Capon Lake Whipple Truss Bridge spans the Cacapon River.

 Credits.
 This page was last revised on June 16, 2016.
 It was originally submitted on February 28, 2016, by J. J. Prats of Powell, Ohio.
 This page has been viewed 462 times since then and 55 times this year.
 Photos: 1, 2, 3. submitted on February 28, 2016, by J. J. Prats of Powell, Ohio.